McLarenCollege/foundations_public/average-of-three-numbers.md

 ```
 Write a function named `averageOf3` that takes three numbers as parameters and returns the average of the three numbers.

-Calculate the average of 30, 25, 35.

-Now calculate the average of -5, 10, -26

-Starting code:
 ```js
 // write your function here